 Ahmad brings over 20 years of ICT experience to the role, having worked for some of the Middle East and Africa’s largest telecoms groups, including Orascom, Etisalat, Ooredoo and Airtel Africa.
 Prior to joining Liquid Intelligent Technologies, Ahmad served as COO for Airtel Nigeria for three years.
 Before that, he served as Executive Vice President of Consumer and Digital Business for du, overseeing the company’s Smart City business, and has also served as CCO for Asiacell Iraq, part of Ooredoo Group.

 Ahmad lives in the UK with his wife and two kids Adham and Maryam.
 He is very passionate about taking new adventures, reading and playing squash on a daily basis.

 Group Chief Strategy Officer

-David Eurin joined Liquid Telecom in 2013.
+David Eurin joined Liquid Intelligent Technologies in 2013.
 He is responsible for leading the formulation of the commercial strategy in his role as Group Chief Strategy Officer.